Welcome to Year One!

 In Year One, the children experience many learning opportunities to begin to develop their independence along with many lifelong skills.
 These include experiences of how to share and take turns, how to work effectively in groups and how to make effective choices to support their learning.
 A ‘learn through play’ approach will continue in Year 1 alongside daily maths, English and topic lessons.
 Throughout the classroom, outdoor area and reading area, the children will be provided with resources and opportunities to freely explore to challenge their thinking, extend their knowledge and secure their understanding.
 Within this set up and approach, there are endless opportunities for children to develop skills associated with resilience, problem solving, sharing and discussing new ideas, trial and error, showing a growth mindset, persistence, facing and overcoming challenges, taking on criticism and suggestions for improvements and many more!

 Homework is also a chance for children to develop their independence and responsibility.
-Spelling and maths homework will be sent out each week starting from Term 2.
-Each term the children will be given instant recall facts for maths and knowledge organisers, showing what they will be learning each term.
-Your support in helping your child learn and complete these activities would be welcomed.
+Spelling sheets will be sent out weekly and maths homework will be ongoing online from Term 2.
+Each term, the children will be given either instant recall facts for maths or a ‘Buzz Bingo sheet’.
+Every term, knowledge organisers will be sent home to show what they will be learning.
+Your support in helping your child to learn and complete these activities would be welcomed.

 - Numbots – Term 2 (ongoing)

-The expectation is for children to read their school banded reading book at least three times in a week (preferably more).
+The expectation is for children to read their phonics levelled book at least four times a week (preferably more).
 Reading logs will be checked weekly.

 Letter formation packs are available and can be sent home to support the accuracy in letter formation to help children to increase their fluency and presentation in writing throughout the year.